ome/omero-install/linux/test/README.md

 It is possible to install other versions using the PGVER parameter.

 For example:

-    PGVER=pg95 ./docker-build.sh centos6_py27_ius_nginx

-    PGVER=pg95 ./docker-build.sh ubuntu1404_nginx
+    PGVER=pg95 ./docker-build.sh ubuntu1604_nginx

-To run the image for centOS 6 image, you need to pass the version used e.g. pg95 if the version is not the default one.
 It is not necessary to specify the version when running Ubuntu/Debian image.

 For example:

-    docker run --rm -it -p 8080:80 -p 4063:4063 -p 4064:4064 omero_install_test_centos6_py27_ius_nginx --pg 95

-    docker run --rm -it -p 8080:80 -p 4063:4063 -p 4064:4064 omero_install_test_ubuntu1404_nginx
+    docker run --rm -it -p 8080:80 -p 4063:4063 -p 4064:4064 omero_install_test_ubuntu1604_nginx

 The supported values are: